Browser Settings

 default_timeout

-Default timeout for Playwright operations in milliseconds.
+Default timeout for Playwright operations in milliseconds (e.g. 10000

 default_navigation_timeout

-Default timeout for page navigation in milliseconds.
+Default timeout for page navigation in milliseconds (e.g. 30000

 Playwright Viewport Options